Pneumoconiosis Compensation Fund Board

 3. Reporting Requirements

-Upon obtaining approval of the grants for a project, grantees will generally be required to submit progress reports and interim financial reports on a regular basis (usually every 6 months) during the project period, and a final report and an end-of-project financial statement within three months upon completion of the project.
-PCFB may require grantees to submit additional reports and documents in support from time to time.
+Upon obtaining approval of the grant for a project, grantees will generally be required to submit progress reports (usually in every three months) and interim financial reports (usually in every 6 months) during the project period, and a final report and an end-of-project financial statement within two months upon completion of the project.
+PCFB may require grantees to submit additional reports from time to time.
+A detailed reporting schedule will be included in the Agreement.

 PCFB may also invite grantees to give formal presentation(s) on any report submitted to the Board of PCFB.
 This forms part of the reporting requirement and grantees must comply with the request.